 Directions

-1. In a bowl, mix warm water, yeast, and a pinch of flour.
-Let it sit for 10 minutes.
+- Mix water, yeast, and a pinch of flour in a bowl.
+Let rest 10 minutes.

-4. Shape the loaves and place them on a baking sheet covered with cornmeal.
+- Shape loaves and put on a baking sheet dusted with cornmeal.

 Expert Advice

-The characteristic flavor of Pane Toscano is enhanced when served with tomato or bean dishes.
-Consider baking it on a pizza stone for an even crust.
+Pane Toscano is best with tomato or bean dishes.
+If you have a pizza stone, bake on that for a crispier crust.

 Italian Baguette Recipe